This page contains information about the AACOMAS Application Service but does not contain application instructions. To successfully submit your

 - Applicants are responsible for the collection and timely submission of supplemental applications, letters of recommendation, transcripts, and all applicable fees.
 All candidates who submit a supplemental application and subsequently complete the application process (submitting all required materials) are considered for admission by the colleges to which they submit a complete application.
 Applicants are encouraged to review the online application instructions and the colleges’ online program pages to determine the standards and processes for the colleges to which they are applying.

 - Applicants are responsible for reporting and updating any changes in the initially submitted application (e.g., address, telephone number, academic status, and state of residence).

 - Applicants are responsible for responding promptly to all interview invitations and offers of admission (either to accept or to decline).

 - Applicants who have made a final decision regarding the medical school they plan to attend have an obligation to promptly withdraw their applications from all other schools.

 The applicant, in order to submit an application, must agree to the certifications and conditions published and available for review in the AACOMAS online application instructions.

-Note to applicants: Apply early and read all application directions carefully to avoid delays.
-Processing begins in June.
-The colleges make admissions decisions on a rolling basis, so they review applications, conduct interviews and make admissions decisions throughout the admissions cycle.
-Interview slots may be awarded and/ or classes may be filled if you apply close to the deadlines.
-Submitting materials early and accurately will ensure timely processing and help avoid delays.
-Simply meeting the deadlines does not guarantee that appointments will be available.
-Your AACOMAS application must be submitted, and all official transcripts for completed coursework must be postmarked, on or before the school deadline dates.
+Apply early and read all application directions carefully to avoid delays.
+Application processing begins in June.
+Colleges of osteopathic medicine make admissions decisions on a rolling basis, so they review applications, conduct interviews, and make admissions decisions throughout the admissions cycle.
+Keep in mind that interview slots may be awarded and/or classes may be filled if you apply close to the deadlines.
+Submitting materials early and accurately will support timely processing and help avoid delays.
+Your AACOMAS application must be submitted and all official transcripts for completed coursework must be postmarked on or before the college application deadlines.